egeotenen/egeotenen.github.io/_pages/cv.md

 4. Aydin, C. & Otenen, E. (2021). *Visual Imagery and Memory Perspective.* Talk presented at the virtual meeting of the Society for Applied Research in Memory and Cognition (vSARMAC).

-5. Otenen, E., Tanis, S. B., & Aydin, C. (2021). *Examination of Semantic Details from Memory Perspective.* Poster presented at the virtual meeting of Experimental-Cognitive Psychology Symposium.
+5. Otenen, E., Tanis, S. B., & Aydin, C. (2021, September). *Examination of Semantic Details from Memory Perspective.* Poster presented at the virtual meeting of Experimental-Cognitive Psychology Symposium.

-6. Tanis, S. B., Otenen, E., Aslan-Sisman, Z., Aydin, C., & Goksun, T. (2021). *Gesture Use in Autobiographical Remembering.* Poster presented at the virtual meeting of Harvard Women in Psychology’s Annual Trends in Psychology Summit (TiPS).
+6. Tanis, S. B., Otenen, E., Aslan-Sisman, Z., Aydin, C., & Goksun, T. (2021, November). *Gesture Use in Autobiographical Remembering.* Poster presented at the virtual meeting of Harvard Women in Psychology’s Annual Trends in Psychology Summit (TiPS).

+7. Seckin, O. C., Otenen, E., Duygu, U., Atalay, A., Yilmaz, M. C., & Varol, O. (2021, February). *Vaccine Disinformation in Turkey.* Talk presented at the virtual meeting of Bilgi University, The Infodemic and Information Disorders in the Post-Truth Age, Graduate Student Conference.

+8. Otenen, E. & Kanero, J., (2022, May). *Locating past and future: The Influence of Spatial Ability on Time Representation.* Poster presented at the virtual meeting of International Symposium on Brain and Cognitive Science (ISBCS).

+9. Tanis, S. B., Senturk, Y. D., Otenen, E., Aydin, C., & Goksun, T. (2022, May). *The Role of Gestures in Autobiographical Memory.* Poster presented at the virtual meeting of International Symposium on Brain and Cognitive Science (ISBCS).

+10. Otenen, E. & Kanero, J., (2022, July). *Locating past and future: The Influence of Spatial Ability on Time Representation.* Poster presented at the virtual meeting of Cognitive Science Annual Conference 2022

 Teaching Experience
 ======================